-Hi friends today i’m going to share with you According to American Heart Association healthy chart for normal blood pressure levels in 2019.
-Hypertension also known as hypertension is called a “quiet killer” for this reasons it has no obvious symptoms, but can lead to heart attacks, strokes and death.
+According to American Heart Association healthy chart for normal blood pressure levels.
+Hypertension is also known as hypertension is called a “quiet killer” for this reasons it has no obvious symptoms, but can lead to heart attacks, strokes and death.

 There Are Some Ways to Keep Normal Blood Pressure Levels